iamahern/IfInjector/README.md

-# IfInjector v0.3
+# IfInjector v0.5

 This project is a fork of the https://ffastinjector.codeplex.com/ library by David Walker (https://plus.google.com/109602553530284384616/).

 The goal of the project is to provide a featureful high performance micro-IoC container suitable for use in mobile environments.
+The key distinguishing feature in relation to other Micro containers is support for annotation based configuration.

 # Key Features